-Morning: During our full day transit through the Panama Canal, we’ll be accompanied by a Canal expert who will enhance our experience with historical insights and detailed explanations of the transit process.
-Once the Panama Canal Commission Pilot, who will guide our vessel throughout the transit, comes on board we will be ready to start our Canal adventure.
-We will follow our companion vessel for the transit of the Miraflores locks (by Canal standards, we are a small vessel, so we rarely transit the locks alone).
+Morning: We will be ready to start our Canal adventure after the Panama Canal Commission Pilot, who will guide our vessel throughout the transit, comes on board.
+During our full day transit through the Panama Canal, we’ll be accompanied by a Canal expert who will enhance our experience with historical insights and detailed explanations of the transit process.
+By Canal standards, we are aboard a small vessel, so we will travel in tandem with a large ship.
+This saves water as the canal opens and closes the gates.
 The transit will take us through Miraflores Lake, Pedro Miguel Locks, Gailard Cut, Gamboa, and Gatun Lake.
+Throughout the transit, there will be opportunities to see wildlife such as birds, monkeys, and crocodiles.
 We will exit the canal at the Atlantic Ocean and dock at Cristobal.
-Throughout the transit there are numerous opportunities to see dolphins, birds, monkeys and crocodiles.

 Dinner: At the hotel.